danielharrell/SumLect2015/Lost_Idea_LA.md

 To show, in short, that liberal education has a subject-matter.
 Or in a word: content.

 But what *is* this content?
-What should we say is studied, and finally learned, in a liberal education?
-Traditionally, as many of you no doubt know, this was identified with a curriculum of seven liberal arts, a so-called *trivium* of grammar, logic, and rhetoric; and a *quadrivium* of arithmetic, geometry, music, and astronomy.
+What should we say is learned in a liberal education?
+Traditionally, this was identified with a curriculum of seven liberal arts, a so-called *trivium* of grammar, logic, and rhetoric; and a *quadrivium* of arithmetic, geometry, music, and astronomy.
 Each of these arts was thought to conjoin a skill with a subject.
 And together, these arts were thought to form a whole.
-This is why one could say there was *something* to study and learn in a liberal education, rather than many things, or anything, or nothing.
+This is why one could say there was *something* to learn in a liberal education, rather than many things, or anything, or nothing.
 But one might also say, or at least suspect, that this traditional curriculum was a form of initiation and indoctrination, with a history of oppression.
-For as you also may know, the liberal arts were traditionally studied and learned by the few rather than the many---the leisured few thought already free from servitude.
+For the liberal arts were traditionally learned by the few rather than the many---the leisured few, that is, thought already free from servitude.
 It could be argued, then, that the education they received was 'liberal' not in liberating them, but in shaping them, stamping them, and perpetuating them.
-(A finishing school?)
+This argument can even be made against the content of a liberal education more generally.
+For what distinguishes content, so-called, from doctrine, or dogma?
+And in what sense are we liberated by it, rather than merely determined by it?
+If we press this argument against content, we might even say that a truly liberal education is an education in questions rather than answers; and only in this sense can it ever answer a question about the meaning of education.

+How is this education and not experience?

+that it is only in this sense, prior to content, as it were, that   a form of inquiry and interrogation, where content is nly in being in this sense ever-interrogative, , and that it is only in this sense that it answers any question about the meaning of education.

+even make my earlier claim paradoxical: that the only sense in which liberal education provides an answer to the question of what it means to be educated, is in being an education in questions rather than answers. claim that a liberal education is an education in questions rather than answers, casting doubt on my earlier claim that liberal education provides an answer .  doubt that a liberal education, if indeed liberal, is an education ould ever provide an answer to any question, much less one about what it means to be educated.
+For answering a question puts it to rest; ; wers to questions, the meaning of education; indeed liberal,  could ever provide an answer to any question, much less a question about the meaning of education, against content, we can evenwonder about my earlier claim that the survival of liberal education depends on providing an answer to the question what it means to be education.
+For isn't a liberal education, first and last, a place of answers. is not only to provoke a question about the meaning of education, but provide an answer.
+For isn't provides an answer to the question (Try to mention the act of questioning again, alluding back to earlier point, .)
+Why there is indeed something to learn in a liberal education, then how If we are to be possessors of our education and not simply products of it,

+And ifif there were
+something to learn in a liberal education, , for in what sense is the content of an education distinguishable from for in what sense could we be truly liberated by it rather than merely determined by it?
+. , exactly, does the content of an education liberate us, rather than merely determine us. could we be liberated by it rather than determined by it?
+Or to put the question another
+way: .
+For while it may sound reasonable to suppose there was something to learn in a liberal education, For if there were something to learn in such an education, then in what sense are we liberated by it, rather than determined by it? how there is indeed something to learn in such an education, then how are we truly liberated by it, rather than merely determined by it? why  (A finishing school?)
 (Perhaps go on to say this might well be the result of any content.)
 But then what of education: not to produce a gentleman.)
-And the content of a more truly liberal education, then, has to be identified with different curriculum *other* than in any truer sense, if this education is to deserve the name 'liberal' by being made inclusive and transforming, its content will have to be conceived in terms in its liberating the many rather than perpetuating the few, to liberate all rather than perpetuate the few,
+And the content of a more truly liberal education, then, has to be identified with different curriculum *other* than in any truer sense, if this education is to deserve the name 'liberal' by being made inclusive and transforming, its content will have to be conceived in terms in its liberating the many rather than perpetuating the few, to liberate all rather than perpetuate the few, (Mention that St. John's college 1915 current curriculum bears less resemblance to this now than did the college 1815.)

 "liberal" in liberal education is to mean freedom for all, rather than initiation, , rather than you were not liberated